 - Offers a solid framework: Since it is based on a reference point (the data points of the previous year), it becomes easy to manage the financial activities of the organization.
-Alternatively, this reference point allows the company to base their budget on a solid framework which is easy to execute and easy to control.
+Alternatively, this reference point allows the company to base its budget on a solid framework that is easy to execute and easy to control.

 - Chances of human errors are higher: Since it is all about looking at a lot of spreadsheets, it’s natural to err and make mistakes.
 As a result, sometimes the mistakes become too costly for businesses.

-- Doesn’t encourage expected behaviours: If a company wants to promote innovative and loyal behaviours, the companies should put in more budget into those departments where the employees regularly innovate and think of organizational goals first.
-But in this budgeting, the expected behaviours can’t be encouraged as it depends on the spending of the previous year.
+- It doesn’t encourage expected behaviors: If a company wants to promote innovative and loyal behaviors, the companies should put in more budget into those departments where the employees regularly innovate and think of organizational goals first.
+But in this budgeting, the expected behaviors can’t be encouraged as it depends on the spending of the previous year.

 - Inaccurate predictions: Since it takes preceding year’s data points as base points, the budget predictions for next year can’t reach accuracy.
 How can one year be just like the previous year?
 It’s always wise to revisit the factors, look at the strategic plans of the future, and then go ahead and budget the spending of the next year.
 Without proper thinking and the right approach, ensuring accuracy is almost impossible.